bccp/nbodykit/docs/source/index.rst

 |
 |

+.. title:: nbodykit documentation

 a massively parallel, large-scale structure toolkit
 ===================================================

-**nbodykit** is a massively parallel, open source project and Python package providing a set of state-of-the-art, large-scale structure algorithms useful in the analysis of cosmological datasets from N-body simulations and observational surveys.
+**nbodykit** is an open source project written in Python that provides a set of state-of-the-art, large-scale structure algorithms useful in the analysis of cosmological datasets from N-body simulations and observational surveys.
+All algorithms are massively parallel and run using Message Passing Interface (MPI).

 Driven by the optimism regarding the abundance and availability of large-scale computing resources in the future, the development of nbodykit